 Ladies, gentlemen, and those of unspecified gender, I hereby nominate Storm of the X-men for the ambassadorship for women and girls all over the world.

 Before the same humorless asshats who rejected Wonder Woman start whining, give me a chance to make my case.
 Then, go ahead and find a reason to reject this amazing testament to female badassery.
 I dare you.

 While it’s true that Storm hasn’t been around as long as Wonder Woman, having made her debut in 1975’s Giant-Sized X-men #1, her impact on the world of comic books and on pop culture is beyond dispute.

 Storm is one of those characters who just arrived at the best possible time.
 She’s a minority within a minority, a African woman playing the part of a superhero at a time when most of them still looked like extras from a “Leave It To Beaver” rerun.

 She helped usher in a new wave of diversity in both comics and popular culture.
 She came at a time when people started to realize that not every superhero had to be like Superman, Batman, or Wonder Woman.
 It was also a time when people started realizing that minorities can have a place in popular culture.
 Some people are still shocked by this for some reason.

 This made Storm’s ascension to being one of the greatest female superheroes of all time all the more impressive.
 It’s not just that she was a woman of color playing the part of a superhero.
-She was never just there to fill a quota or get make the NAACP happy.
+She was never just there to fill a quota.
 She actually contributed to the growth and success of the X-men.